 The use of "Yamaha Fuel Conditioner and Stabilizer" eliminates the need to drain the fuel system.
 Consult your Yamaha dealer or other qualified mechanic if the fuel system is to be drained instead.

-3. Remove the top cowling and silencer

-- cover/cap.
-Remove the propeller. - Install the flushing attachment over the cooling water inlet.
+- 3. Remove the engine top cowling and silencer cover. - 4.
+Install the outboard motor on the test tank.